GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 The example creates an object store inside the `recipes` database called `desserts`, with the `id` property set as the store's index key and creates another index called `name`, based on the `name` property.

-Let's take a look at the Object Store that's just been created.
-After adding some recipes into the Object Store and opening up DevTools on Chromium-based browsers or Safari Web Inspector, this is what you should expect to see.
+Let's take a look at the object store that's just been created.
+After adding recipes to the object store and opening DevTools on Chromium-based browsers or Web Inspector on Safari, this is what you should expect to see:

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/0lugXC1vJqDuRlrwF01l.png", alt="Safari and Chrome showing IndexedDB contents.", width="800", height="538" %}